travigd/documentation/README.md

 ### New Pages and Sections

 1. Create new pages and/or sections.
 Follow the [Conventions](#conventions) below.
-2. If you create a new section add an entry for it to the `top_level_sections` list in `_config.yml`.
-This list determines the order of sections in the navigation sidebar.
+2. If you create a new section add an entry for it to the *toc.md* file.
+This file determines the order of sections in the navigation sidebar.
-3. Add any new sections to the table at the top of this README.
-4. Send a pull request!

-### Creating a New Version

-1. Duplicate the section’s latest version directory and rename it.
-For example, copy `/server/3.0.0/` to `/server/3.0.1/`.

-   > Pre-release documentation should have `-pre` after the version number, e.g. `/server/3.0.1-pre/`.
-Pre-release documentation will show up on the website but won’t be the default version.
-In pages’ front matter use `version: "3.0.1 (pre-release)"`.
-2. Update front matter in all `.md` files in the new directory to use the new version number.
-3. Make edits to files in the new version as appropriate.
-You may create or delete pages as necessary.
-4. Update the version table at the top of this README.
-5. Send a pull request!
+3. Send a pull request!

 ## Conventions